MyTooliT/ICOc/Documentation/Tutorials.md

 ### Execution

-To run the verification tests, please enter the following command in the **root of the repository**:
+To run the verification tests, please enter the following command:

 ```sh
 test-sth-verification
 ```

-While you should be able to start the command in another directory, it will currently **write log files in the current working directory**.
-This is probably not something that you want.
+The script will currently write log files into the root of the repository.
+To remove these log files you can use the script [clean-repo](#section:remove-log-and-pdf-files).